drvinceknight/GeometryProbabilityandPi/README.md

 Repo containing resources for an outreach activity aiming to use dice to get an estimate for pi.

-# Requirements:
+### Requirements:

-Sufficient copies of the grid.pdf file and ten sided dice (depending on numbers students can be pairs).
+Sufficient copies of the grid.pdf file and ten sided dice (depending on numbers students can be paired up).

-# Instructions
+### Instructions

 The activity starts with a rather cryptic set of instructions: